Manda Jagannath: Political career

 He switched to the Indian National Congress party during the No Confidence Motion.
-He was reelected in 2009.
-On 29 December 2008 Mr Jagannath appointed as Andhra Pradesh govt's special representative in New Delhi.
+He was re-elected in 2009.
+On 29 December 2008, Mr Jagannath was appointed Andhra Pradesh government's special representative in New Delhi.

 TRS Party

-He joined in TRS party at the peak of Telangana agitation.
+Jagannath joined TRS party at the peak of Telangana agitation.

+Bahujan Samaj Party

+Jagannath was inducted into the Bahujan Samaj Party by Manda Prabhakar, the State President of BSP.